Difference between virtual worlds: Location-based VR experiences with whole-body VR platforms vs. Metaverse / Extended Reality – Image: Xpert.Digital

 equipment

-Investing in good hardware can improve the experience in both location-based VR environments and the Metaverse.
+Investing in good hardware can improve the experience in both location-based VR environments and the metaverse.

 Inform